MadrasGal/purnima-cli-app/my_notes.md

   - it then displays the article
   - at the end of the article, user has an option to go back to the option 1 menu or main menu or exit the program

-Notes and Ideas:
-- Make it interactive
-- Display fun facts for various options.